The Northeast Passage, Captured in 10 Extraordinary Images

 10 Evocative Northwest Passage Images

-Now, it’s your chance to retrace their steps on this once-in-a-lifetime voyage: 10 spectacular Northwest Passage images capture 10 standout highlights from this incredible journey.
-Accompanying words from the expedition team’s daily logs—recorded while on board Silver Explorer, throughout the voyage—bring the expedition to life like never before and showcase Silversea’s destination expertise.
+Now, thanks to this pioneering voyage, we bring you the famed Northeast Passage in pictures.
+Retrace their steps on this once-in-a-lifetime experience through: 10 spectacular images that capture 10 standout highlights.
+Accompanying words from the expedition team’s daily logs—recorded while on board Silver Explorer, throughout the journey—bring the expedition to life like never before and showcase Silversea’s destination expertise.

 10. Ice Cruising